Azincourt Energy (CVE:AAZ) Stock Price Up 50% – Still a Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price was up 50% on Wednesday .
+(CVE:AAZ – Get Free Report)’s share price was up 50% during mid-day trading on Thursday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 336,829 shares changed hands during mid-day trading, a decline of 54% from the average daily volume of 738,968 shares.
+Approximately 336,859 shares changed hands during mid-day trading, a decline of 54% from the average daily volume of 738,968 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Price Performance